 Klavuu Pure Pearlsation Revitalizing Intensive Peeling Gel

-An effective yet non-irritating peeling solution is formulated with ECOCERT-certified cellulose from pine trees.
-They work to effectively peel away dead skin cells and wastes, improving skin texture and bringing your natural glow and radiance back.
+An effective yet non-irritating exfoliating solution is formulated with ECOCERT-certified cellulose from pine trees.
+It effectively peel away dead skin cells and waste, improves skin texture, and restores your natural glow and radiance.

-This microplastic-free formula contains Korean pearl extract and nutrient-rich seaweed complex that helps hydrate, brighten, and restore the moisturizing barrier.
+This microplastic-free formula contains Korean pearl extract and a nutrient-rich seaweed complex that hydrates, brightens and replenish the skin's moisture barrier.
 Suitable for all skin types.

 ❤️ Shop Now for Klavuu Revitalizing Peeling Gel

 Although this is a high-acid formulation, this is a very mild toner that can be used for all skin types.
 Enriched with 10 percent willow bark water and glycolic acid, which provides gentle exfoliation to improve skin clarity and resurface skin.